NYC Modification of Visitation Lawyers

 Abuse Or Neglect

 Should Abuse Or Neglect be apparent after visitation, a court will grant a modification.
 This requires submitting an affidavit to the court.
 This affidavit will need to provide details and fact concerning the neglect or abuse.
-These facts should prove a modification is in the best interest of the child.
+These facts should prove a modification is in the interest of the child.
 This is also the case if the child is shown to be in danger or subjected to unsafe living conditions by a parent.
 This will be done if a child has been abandoned by a parent and more.

 Should either spouse remarry the original visitation schedule as well as other obligations, may need to be changed.
 This is considered a reasonable justification to modify child visitation.